 The shape of the primary antenna A1 is a function of pressure, material properties, and boundary conditions.
-The dependence of the shape of A1 on multiple parameters offers unique opportunities for achieving design goals.
+The dependence of the shape of A1 on multiple parameters offers unique opportunities in achieving design goals.
 The shape of inflatable membranes has been discussed in several articles.
-A fourth-order solution for the uniformly loaded inflated monolithic membrane is reported by Hencky.5 Surface shape with higher-order terms is presented by Fichter.6 Besides these analytic solutions, the finite element analyzer for membranes (FAIM) software package was developed by L'Garde Inc. to numerically calculate the shape of A1 after inflation.
-This numerical approach was adopted to simulate the final inflated shape of A1 under different conditions.7
+A 4th order solution for uniformly loaded inflated monolithic membrane is reported by Hencky5.
+Surface shape with higher order terms is presented by Fichter6.
+Besides these analytic solutions, the Finite Element Analyzer for Membranes (FAIM) software package was developed by L'Garde Inc to numerically calculate the shape of A1 after inflation.
+This numerical approach was adopted to simulate the final inflated shape of A1 under different conditions7.